leehaei/HTV4/README.md

 ## Features:
 1. We used **EJS** (Embedded JavaScript templates) for front end, which is a templating language that allows you to generate HTML.
-EJS was used as a templating engine for **Node.js** for backend, specifically Excess.
+EJS was used as a templating engine for **Node.js** for backend, specifically Express.
 2. The home page of the webpage is a simple navigation page that allows users to learn more about the website, explore main features of the web, or authenticate themselves.
 3. Our app basically has two primary purposes: for **non-authenticated users** to use the web app as a one time basis, or have a **personalized finance tracker** with their unique username and database.
 4. For our backend database, **MongoDB Atlas** was used